Tc1/mariner: Transposase

 The 360-amino acid polypeptide has three major subdomains: the amino-terminal DNA-recognition domain that is responsible for binding to the DR sequences in the mirrored IR/DR sequences of the transposon, a nuclear localization sequence (NLS), and a DDE domain that catalyzes the cut-and-paste set of reactions that comprise transposition.
 The DNA-recognition domain has two paired box sequences that can bind to DNA and are related to various motifs found on some transcription factors; the two paired boxes are labeled PAI and RED, both having the helix-turn-helix motif common for DNA-binding domains.
 The catalytic domain has the hallmark DDE (sometimes DDD) amino acids that are found in many transposase and recombinase enzymes.
 In addition, there is a region that is highly enriched in glycine (G) amino acids.

 Several signatures for the superfamily of transcriptases have been given in various domain databases given the multi-domain nature of the protein.
 In addition, each domain are often represented by multiple entries, such as // among others for the "PAI" half of the box.
 The RED box is similarly diverse (//, etc.) and is often in a winged HTH form for DNA recognition.

 Sub-groups

 The Tc1/mariner superfamily is generally subdivided by the catalytic domains of its transposase.
 It generally use a DDE (Asp-Asp-Glu) or DDD catalytic triad.

 Tc1

 Tc1 (DD34E) is a transposon active in Caenorhabditis elegans.
 There are also Tc1-like transposons in humans, all inactive.
-Tc1-like elements are present in other lower vertebrates, including several fish species and amphibians.
+Tc1-like elements are present in other vertebrates, including several fish species and amphibians.

 In C. elegans, it is a 1610 base-pair long sequence.
 Experiments show that this element "jumps" in human cells, with its transposase as the only protein required.

 Another example of this family is Tc3, also a transposon found in C. elegans.